dalun-z/Bainbridge-Island-Rideshare-App/README.md

 ## For developers

 ### Setting up the development enviornmnet on your local machine
-- Download & Install Node.Js from website
+- Download & Install Node.Js from website (the LTS version)
 - Run 'npm -v' on your terminal to check the version of your npm and node.js version
 - Run 'npm install -g expo-cli' to install expo environment on your pc